atubak400/Implementing-Load-Balancer-with-Nginx/README.md

 ### 4. Configure Apache to serve a page showing its public IP

+Configure Apache to serve a page showing its public IP: Customize Apache's configuration files to create a page that displays the server's public IP address, simplifying the verification of the Apache web server's functionality.

+We will start by configuring Apache webserver to serve content on port 8000 instead of its default which is port 80.
+Then we will create a new index.html file.
+The file will contain code to display the public IP of the EC2 instance.
+We will then override apache webserver's default html file with our new file.

+> Create an index.html file with content as shown below:

 ### 5. Configuring Nginx as a Load Balancer